jeras/verilator/docs/guide/faq.rst

 experimental simulation phase callback based tracing disabled.
-This is disabled by default when building SystemC with its configure based build system, but when building SystemC with CMake, you must pass ``-DENABLE_PHASE_CALLBACKS_TRACING=OFF`` to disable this feature.
+This is disabled by default when building SystemC with its configure based build system, but when building SystemC with CMake, you must pass :code:`-DENABLE_PHASE_CALLBACKS_TRACING=OFF` to disable this feature.

 How do I generate FST waveforms (traces) in C++ or SystemC?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 FST is a trace file format developed by GTKWave.
 Verilator provides basic FST support.
-To dump traces in FST format, add the :vlopt:`--trace-fst` option to Verilator and either A. use :code:`$dumpfile & $dumpvars` in Verilog as described in the VCD example above,
+To dump traces in FST format, add the :vlopt:`--trace-fst` option to Verilator and either use :code:`$dumpfile` and :code:`$dumpvars` in Verilog as described in the VCD example above.

 Or, in C++ change the include described in the VCD example above: